mlk500/ML-US-elections-prediction/README.md

 US Election Analysis
 ====================

 This project analyzes US election data from 1976-2020, with a focus on predicting voter turnout percentages and election outcomes.
-T

 PCA and t-SNE Analysis
 ---------------------------------